Budgeting for your big day

 When it comes to wedding transportation it’s time to call in favours.
 Which of your nearest and dearest has the most elegant car?
 Pay to have it valeted, decorate with ribbon and you’re ready to go.

 The food and drink

-Sit down meals can create quite a formal atmosphere and they are also expensive.
+Sit down meals tend to be quite formal as well as being on the pricey side.
 Instead, opt for a picnic in the summer or a delicious hog roast for winter weddings.
 Avoiding an open bar is another thing you can do when it comes to cutting catering costs.

 As well as budgeting for these elements of your wedding, you’ll also have to consider the likes of the invites, the rings and, of course, the honeymoon.
 It can feel overwhelming but by beginning your financial planning early, using our budgeting planner and following a few of the tips above, you can cut down on stress and spending for your perfect wedding day.